Ottermanz/dos/README.md

+# Creations
-# DOS Emporium
+Creations for the DOS Emporium
-Dos Emporium is a collection of stuff made in ms-dos.

-This is just for fun so go away.